openaustralia/theyvoteforyou/app/views/policies/_new_policy_intro.md

-Here you have to name and describe the policy.
-Afterwards, you will be able to select which votes support the policy.
-The new policy can represent anything you like.

-All policies are public.
-Just because you made a policy does not mean you own it.
-Anybody can edit it.
-Although everyone will by no means agree with every policy, they should agree that its votes in divisions are logical consequences of its definition.

-Some other things to note about policies:
+Add a new policy by completing two statements below.

+After a policy is created you will be able to associate it with  divisions and select how a supporter of the policy would have voted.
+The Public Whip compares the real votes of MPs to your selections and calculates the voting record for the policy.
+[Find out more about the process](/help/faq#policies).

+Remember, all policies are public.
+They are a shared resource to be edited and update by anyone (like Wikipedia).

+## Tips for useful policies

 * Policies should be open to as little interpretation as possible.
 For example, "Evangelical Christian" and "Fiscal